howerj/libforth/readme.md

         : word ... ; immediate

-Instead of how this interpreter does it:
+Instead this interpreter does it:

         : word immediate ... ;

 This behavior will not be changed for the foreseeable future, although it is the biggest difference.
+This is due to how the internals of the interpreter work.

 * recursion and definition hiding